-Try swapping store bought Lunchables for these easy DIY versions.
+Try swapping store-bought Lunchables for one of these easy keto Lunchable ideas!
 Not only are they healthier with no added sugars and minimal carbohydrates - but they can also be completely customized.

 This Mom's Menu is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post may be sponsored or contain affiliate links but all opinions are my own.
 I may earn money from purchases made through the links shared here (at no additional cost to you)

-I grew up in the 80’s and 90’s, before they days of the fancy Lunchables with pizza and nachos and drinks.
-For me it was just crackers, cheese, lunch meat and a teeny candy bar - but it was spectacular.
+I grew up in the '80s and '90s, before the days of the fancy Lunchables with pizza and nachos and drinks.
+For me it was just crackers, cheese, lunch meat, and a teeny candy bar - but it was spectacular.

-Now many moons later, my kids feel exactly the same about Lunchables as I did, although they have far more options then I did!
-I can't pass the Lunchable section of the grocery store without the begging and pleading to buy one.
+Now many moons later, my kids feel exactly the same about Lunchables as I did, although they have far more options than I did!
+I can't pass the Lunchable section of the grocery store without hearing begging and pleading to buy one.

-I've been trying to figure out what the allure is, besides the super easy factor.
-The only thing that I can figure is that kids really enjoy the assembly aspect.
-They can control how much of easy ingredient they want and they can eat it however they want.
+I've been trying to figure out what the allure is, besides the super-easy factor.
+The only thing that I can figure out is that kids really enjoy the assembly aspect.
+They can control how much of an easy ingredient they want and they can eat it however they want.

 You can completely customize them to suit your family's preferences, which is another reason that I am all for making my own.
 If creativity ain't your thing, have no fear ...
-I've spelled out my families four favorite varities to save you the brain power 🙂
+I've spelled out my family's four favorite varieties to save you the brainpower 🙂

-This is likely the Lunchable of your childhood.
-It's the classic cracker, cheese and meat combination with a few additions - because let's face it those tiny Lunchables never filled anyone up.
+This is likely the most similar Lunchable of your childhood.
+It's the classic cracker, cheese, and meat combination with a few additions - because let's face it those tiny Lunchables never filled anyone up.

-My version includes a side of peanut butter and celery and a smart cake dessert - because trust me when I say that you are going to be able to sell your kids on these healthier lunches MUSH easier, if they include dessert!
+- Smart cake dessert - because trust me when I say that you are going to be able to sell your kids on these healthier lunches MUCH easier if they include dessert!

-The texture is seriously AMAZING - just like real cake.
+The texture is seriously AMAZING - just like a real cake.
 They come in 5 flavors - Chocolate, Coconut, Lemon, Cinnamon, and Tangerine.
-Each Smart cake has only 38 calories, is gluten free, sugar free and contains ZERO net carbs!
+Each Smart cake has only 38 calories, is gluten-free, sugar-free, and contains ZERO net carbs!

 I don't know how they do it, but I am SOOOO glad that they do!